kibetamos/django_api/README.md

 ## Django API application

+## Overview

+This repository contains a Django API backend intended to be consumed by a React application.

 ## Django API </br>

 This is a backend DjangO API to be consumed by React application</br>